Truck Accident Lawyer

 - Dangerous or defective highways

-- Unsafe road conditions due to weather or other damage to the surface such as cracks or potholes
+- Unsafe or poor road conditions due to weather or other damage to the surface such as cracks or potholes

 Trucking Accident Investigations

-Typically, once an accident occurs, there will be an investigation by the insurance companies responsible for the parties involved.
+Typically, once a truck crash occurs, there will be an investigation by the insurance party responsible for the parties involved.

-Potentially, law enforcement and the companies who employ the drivers or handle the cargo involved in the incident will also bring in their own teams to investigate what happened and who is at fault as well, particularly if any laws were clearly broken or there are allegations or evidence of a driver or drivers being drunk or under the influence of drugs or controlled substances.
+Potentially, law enforcement and the companies who employ the truck drivers or handle the cargo involved in the incident will also bring in their own legal team to investigate what happened and who is at fault as well, particularly if any laws were clearly broken or there are allegations or evidence of a truck driver or truck drivers being drunk or under the influence of drugs or controlled substances.

 It is essential to understand that you should never speak to the trucking company’s insurance representatives or claims adjusters, or any lawyers other than the tractor trailer accident lawyer that you have secured to represent your interests.